Last updated on 25th September 2023

 The video goes on to illustrate its theme with dazzling feats of perspective.
 Each time the camera pans around the white loft we only understand what the quote says when we arrive at just the right angle to view it.
-Since it debuted in 2014, the ad continues to dazzle.
-To date, more than 3.5 million people have viewed this video advert on YouTube alone.
+Since it debuted in 2014, the ad has continued to dazzle.
+To date, more than 4.4 million people have viewed this video advert on YouTube alone.

 If you’ve ever been tempted to take your helmet off in outer space or eat an entire tube of super glue, this is one PSA you don’t want to miss!
 In this award-winning ad produced by Metro Trains in Melbourne, Australia, we see a rather startling number of adorable animated blobs meet their doom in increasingly bizarre ways.
 We finally reach the moral of our story when the last three blobs are killed due to unsafe behaviour near trains.